gabesparks/gabesparks/README.md

 ### 👨‍💼 Who am I?

-I'm a Talent Ops professional working at the intersection of **recruiting and automation**.
-I spend my time finding great people, building the systems that make hiring faster and smarter, and figuring out how AI can do the repetitive stuff so recruiters can focus on the human side of the job.
+I'm a Senior Talent Partner working at the intersection of **recruiting and automation**.
+I spend my time finding great people, building the systems that make hiring faster and smarter, and figuring out how AI can do the repetitive stuff so I can focus on the human side of the job.

-I'm not a traditional developer — I'm a recruiter who got tired of doing things manually and decided to do something about it.
+I'm not a developer — I'm a recruiter who got tired of doing things manually and decided to do something about it.
 Most of what you'll find here is practical, real-world automation built to solve actual recruiting problems.

 ---